+Guaranteed processing

+Events received through event channel will be forwarded to downstream modules asynchronously.
+The event channel takes responsibility for processing the event after synchronously a confirmation has been returned to the sender that the event has been successfully received.

+A retry mechanism publishes the collection of events to MDM in case an acknowledgement has not been made available in a timely fashion (configurable via environment properties) or a general exception occurred during processing resulting in the entire collection to be rejected with a general exception.

 HTTP version

 HTTP/2 provides support for multiplexing.
-By using this capability, it is possible to stream events in parallel over a single client connection.
+By using this capability, it is possible to publish events in parallel over a single client connection.

 Datahub is backwards compatible, and HTTP/1.1 can still be used but a significant lower throughput is expected because of the increased overhead with starting a lot of client connections in parallel.